troch/angular-multi-step-form/docs/configuring-steps.md

 in the same way routes or states are defined in an AngularJS application:

 * `controller` (optional)
+* `controllerAs`: an identifier name for a reference to the controller in scope
 * `template` or `templateUrl` property (required)
 * `resolve`
 * `locals` (like resolve but a more simple map of key-value pairs)